Māngai Whakarite Haerenga/Kaitohutohu Whakarite Haerenga

 This job is sometimes referred to by alternative titles

-Travel agents/advisers make travel arrangements and bookings for clients, and provide information about tourism attractions.
-They may sell airline tickets, book accommodation, tours and attractions, do ticketing, and process payments.
+Travel agents/advisers provide information about tourism attractions, sell travel, accommodation, tours and attractions, do ticketing, and process payments.

-Senior travel agents/advisers with more than five years’ experience usually earn
+Senior travel agents/advisers with experience and extra responsibilities usually earn

 Current job prospects

-Pay rates for travel agents/advisers depend on their experience and employer.
+Pay for travel agents/advisers varies depending on experience and employer.

-- Travel agents/advisers may start on the minimum wage or a little more.
+- Travel agents/advisers usually start on the minimum wage or a little more.

-- Senior travel agents/advisers and travel wholesalers with more than five years' experience may earn $100,000 or more (including bonuses or commissions).
+- Senior travel agents/advisers and travel wholesalers with more than five years' experience can earn up to $100,000 or more (including bonuses or commissions).

-Travel agents tend to earn a low base salary, but receive commission or bonuses depending on their sales.
-They can often earn sales incentive bonuses if they meet set targets.
+Travel agents tend to earn a low base salary, and receive commission and bonuses based on their sales.

 What you will do